-Amino acids such as tryptophan, tyrosine and glutamine that are the building blocks of protein in salmon and other protein sources produce the neurotransmitters that contribute to mood regulation.
-Emerging evidence links fish consumption with lower risk of depression.
+Amino acids such as tryptophan, tyrosine and glutamine are a few of the building blocks of protein found in salmon and other protein foods.
+These amino acids produce neurotransmitters that contribute to mood regulation.
+Emerging research links nutrients in fish with lower risk of depression.
 Salmon is packed with omega-3 fatty acids, which have been shown in some studies to help manage depression.
-What’s more, we need more research to confirm mental health benefits, but we already know that fish is an excellent heart-healthy source of protein.
+While we need more research to confirm mental health benefits, we already know that fish is an excellent heart-healthy source of protein.
 Some kids will eat salmon broiled or grilled — try using a marinade or sauce they love on other foods — or cut the fish into small pieces and make kebabs with veggies.

-Butternut squash is rich in vitamin A and carotenoids, which have been shown to benefit heart health and immunity while promoting healthy skin.
+Butternut squash is rich in vitamin A and carotenoids, which have been shown to benefit heart health and immunity.
 It’s also a good source of dietary fiber, which helps keep blood sugar levels stable.
 Most winter squash varieties are naturally sweet, and what kid doesn't like sweet?
 Try roasting butternut or acorn squash and tossing with cinnamon and maple syrup.
 Spaghetti squash is another popular winter squash.
-Try combining it with your kid's favorite pasta sauce.
+Try baking it and adding your child's favorite pasta sauce on top.

-Another great source of dietary fiber, sweet potatoes also are packed with vitamin A and potassium.
+Packed with vitamin A and potassium, another great source of dietary fiber is sweet potatoes.
 Their mellow, sweet taste works in all kinds of recipes.
 Slice into thin "coins" and toss with canola or olive oil before roasting.
-Sweet potato puree also can be used in foods including macaroni and cheese, oatmeal and brownies.
+Sweet potato puree can be used in foods including macaroni and cheese, oatmeal and brownies.
 Try swapping in baked sweet potatoes as an alternative to French fries.
-Have your kids help with peeling so they're involved in the cooking.
+Have your kids help with peeling so they're involved in the cooking process.

-This member of the cruciferous veggie family has been noted for its high phytochemical content and potential to help prevent cancer and inflammation.
+This member of the cruciferous veggie family has been noted for its high phytochemical content.
 Cauliflower is delicious on its own but easily blends with other flavors.
 It's rich in vitamin C and a good source of vitamin K for a healthy immune system and healthy bones.
-But that's not all.
-Cauliflower also is a good source of folate, a B vitamin important for growth and development, while the dietary fiber promotes stable energy levels and good digestion.
-Cauliflower is delicious roasted, but if your kid is averse to eating veggies, try making cauliflower "rice" in a food processor and adding it to stir-fries.
+And that's not all!
+Cauliflower also is a good source of folate, a B-vitamin important for growth and development, while dietary fiber promotes stable energy levels and digestion.
+Cauliflower is delicious roasted, but if your kid is averse to eating veggies, try making cauliflower "rice" in a food processor and adding it to a stir-fry.